 Most women remain quite calm at the sight of the first gray hairs.
-They change their hair to the desired color, turn the medium brown with some uninvited white streaks into a radiant hazel, and are all-around happy with the state of affairs.
+They change their hair to the desired colour, turn the medium brown with some uninvited white streaks into a radiant hazel, and are all-around happy with the state of affairs.
 However, there comes the time when this procedure no longer works because the white regrowth near the roots carries an all too clear message.
 Too many patches are mostly white, medium brown hair is a memory and white hair is the reality now.

 Bleaching Gray Hair the Right Way: Six Steps

 - The longer your hair the more careful you should plan the transition to gray or white hair.
 Dependent on the length of your hair, you may have to find transitional solutions for years.
-Applying gradually lighter hair color to your hair over time is one strategy for a smooth transition from darker to gray or white hair.
+Applying gradually lighter hair colour to your hair over time is one strategy for a smooth transition from darker to gray or white hair.
 In this case, the last transition is from light blonde to white hair

 - The fewer artificial red pigments you have applied to your hair prior to transitioning to gray the easier it is to bleach your hair.
 The transition from light blonde to gray or white hair is the least noticeable, especially if you put some light streaks in your hair during the transition